profvjreddi/homepage/public/content/blog/phd-expectations.md

 I remember a conversation with my own advisor during my PhD.
 I had fifteen papers and felt ready to graduate.
 He told me that as long as I couldn't articulate a coherent vision, it didn't really matter how many papers I had.
 He was right.
 The thesis isn't a count of outputs.
 It's a claim about what you've figured out that matters.

+## It's Your Thesis

+This is the part that often takes students time to internalize: the PhD is yours.
+Not your advisor's.
+Yours.

+Your advisor's job is to mentor, guide, challenge, and support.
+They'll help you navigate the field, sharpen your thinking, and connect you to opportunities.
+But they're not going to hand you a research agenda and tell you to execute it.
+The ideas, the direction, the vision: these have to come from you.

+This doesn't mean you're alone.
+Good advising is a dialogue.
+Your advisor has context you don't have yet.
+They've seen what works and what doesn't.
+They understand the landscape of the field.
+Trust that when they push back or redirect, there's usually a reason, even if it's not immediately obvious.

+But at the end of the day, you're the one writing the thesis.
+You're the one who has to stand up at your defense and explain what you've contributed.
+That ownership has to start early, not the week before you file.

+The students who thrive are the ones who understand this.
+They propose ideas.
+They drive projects forward.
+They come to meetings with analysis and options, not just questions.
+When something isn't working, they diagnose why and propose alternatives.
+They treat their advisor as a resource, not a manager.

+## The Advisor-Student Relationship

+This is a partnership, and it goes both ways.

+You should expect your advisor to be available for substantive discussions.
+To give you honest feedback about where you stand.
+To advocate for you when you're ready.
+To help you understand the landscape of the field and develop taste for what problems matter.

+If you're not getting these things, that's worth raising.
+Advisors aren't perfect.
+They have competing demands, limited time, and blind spots.
+But they should be engaged in your development.

+The flip side is that your advisor has context you don't.
+They've seen students succeed and fail.
+They understand patterns in the field that aren't obvious from inside a single project.
+When they push back on something, it's worth asking why before dismissing it.

+The best advising relationships are genuine partnerships.
+The student drives, and the advisor guides.
+Both parties communicate honestly.
+Problems get raised early, before they become crises.
+There's mutual respect and shared investment in the outcome.

+This doesn't happen automatically.
+It takes effort from both sides.
+But when it works, it's one of the most formative relationships of a research career.

 ## Why Peer Review Matters

 Students sometimes ask: why does my thesis need to include peer-reviewed work?
 Why can't I just write up what I've done and defend it?